History of Protestantism: 20th century

 Protestant Christianity in the 20th century was characterized by accelerating fragmentation.
 The century saw the rise of both liberal and conservative splinter groups, as well as a general secularization of Western society.
 The Roman Catholic Church instituted many reforms in order to modernize.
 Missionaries also made inroads in the Far East, establishing further followings in China, Taiwan, Korea, and Japan.
 At the same time, state-promoted atheism in Communist Eastern Europe and the Soviet Union brought many Eastern Orthodox Christians to Western Europe and the United States, leading to greatly increased contact between Western and Eastern Christianity.
 Nevertheless, church attendance declined more in Western Europe than it did in the East.
-Christian ecumenism grew in importance, beginning at the Edinburgh Missionary Conference in 1910, and accelerated after the Second Vatican Council (1962–1965) of the Catholic Church, The Liturgical Movement became significant in both Catholic and Protestant Christianity, especially in Anglicanism.
+Christian ecumenism grew in importance, beginning at the Edinburgh Missionary Conference in 1910, and accelerated after the Second Vatican Council (1962–1965) of the Catholic Church.
+The Liturgical Movement became significant in both Catholic and Protestant Christianity, especially in Anglicanism.

-Another movement which has grown up over the 20th century has been Christian anarchism which rejects the church, state or any power other than God.
-They usually also believe in absolute nonviolence.
+Another movement which grew up over the 20th century was Christian anarchism which rejects the church, state or any power other than God.
+They usually believe in absolute nonviolence.
 Leo Tolstoy's book The Kingdom of God is Within You published in 1894, is believed to be the catalyst for this movement.
 Because of its extremist political views, however, its appeal has been largely limited to the highly educated, especially those with erstwhile humanist sentiments; the thoroughgoing aversion to institutionalism on Christian anarchists' part has also hindered acceptance of this philosophy on a large scale.

 The 1950s saw a boom in the Evangelical church in America.
 The post–World War II prosperity experienced in the U.S. also had its effects on the church.
-Although simplistically referred to as "morphological fundamentalism", the phrase nonetheless does accurately describe the physical developments experienced.
+Although simplistically referred to as "morphological fundamentalism", the phrase nonetheless accurately describes the physical developments experienced.
 Church buildings were erected in large numbers, and the Evangelical church's activities grew along with this expansive physical growth.

 Pentecostal movement

-Another noteworthy development in 20th-century Christianity was the rise of the modern Pentecostal movement.
+Another development in 20th-century Christianity was the rise of the modern Pentecostal movement.
 Although its roots predate the year 1900, its actual birth is commonly attributed to the 20th century.
-Sprung from Methodist and Wesleyan roots, it arose out of meetings at an urban mission on Azusa Street in Los Angeles.
+Sprung from Methodist and Wesleyan roots, it arose out of meetings at an urban mission on Azusa Street in Los Angeles, California.
 From there it spread around the world, carried by those who experienced what they believed to be miraculous moves of God there.
 These Pentecost-like manifestations have steadily been in evidence throughout the history of Christianity—such as seen in the two Great Awakenings that started in the United States.
 However, Azusa Street is widely accepted as the fount of the modern Pentecostal movement.
 Pentecostalism, which in turn birthed the Charismatic movement within already established denominations, continues to be an important force in western Christianity.